 Security Center provides seamless, native integration with Azure and Azure resources.
 That means that you can pull together a complete security story involving Azure Policy and built-in Security Center policies across all your Azure resources, and make sure that the whole thing is automatically applied to newly discovered resources as you create them in Azure.

 Extensive log collection - logs from Windows and Linux are all leveraged in the security analytics engine and used to create recommendations and alerts.

 To get started with Security Center, you need a subscription to Microsoft Azure.
 If you do not have a subscription, you can sign up for a free trial.

 Security Center's free pricing tier is enabled on all your current Azure subscriptions once you visit the Azure Security Center dashboard in the Azure portal for the first time, or if enabled programmatically via API.
-To take advantage of advanced security management and threat detection capabilities, you must upgrade to the standard pricing tier.
-The standard tier can be tried for free for 30 days.
+To take advantage of advanced security management and threat detection capabilities, you must enable Azure Defender.
+Azure Defender can be tried for free for 30 days.
 See the Security Center pricing page for more information.

-If you're ready to enable Security Center standard now, the Quickstart: Onboard your Azure subscription to Security Center Standard walks you through the steps.
+If you're ready to enable Azure Defender now, Quickstart: Setting up Azure Security Center walks you through the steps.